DJ LeMahieu Player Props: Yankees vs. Twins

 Twins Pitching Rankings

-- The 10.4 strikeouts per nine innings compiled by the Twins pitching staff ranks second in the league.
+- The Twins pitching staff ranks first in the league with a collective 10.4 strikeouts per nine innings.

-- The Twins have a 2.50 team ERA that ranks second across all league pitching staffs.
+- The Twins' 2.62 team ERA ranks first among all MLB pitching staffs.

-- Twins pitchers combine to rank 15th in baseball in home runs allowed (16 total, 1.1 per game).
+- The Twins rank 18th in baseball in home runs surrendered (18 total, 1.2 per game).

-- Mahle (1-1) makes the start for the Twins, his third of the season.
+- The Twins will send Lopez (1-0) to the mound to make his fourth start of the season.
+He is 1-0 with a 1.35 ERA and 26 strikeouts in 20 2/3 innings pitched.

-- The right-hander last appeared in relief on Friday, when he tossed 2/3 innings against the New York Yankees while giving up hits.
+- The right-hander last appeared on Tuesday against the Chicago White Sox, when he went 7 2/3 innings, allowing two earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.